Thousands attend Twelfth of July parades

 Terence (L) and Mildred (R) with their dog Alfie enjoying the Coleraine parade

-In Coleraine, Terence and Mildred McAle were enjoying the "glorious weather" watching the parade with their dog Alfie.
+In Coleraine, Terence and Mildred McAle enjoyed the "glorious weather" watching the parade with their dog Alfie.

-Mildred added: "It's our culture and I enjoy a great day out.
+Mrs McAle added: "It's our culture and I enjoy a great day out.
 The grandchildren love it as their daddy is parading."

 Eleventh night bonfires

-On Friday night, hundreds of bonfires were lit to mark Eleventh Night - a tradition observed by many unionist communities on the eve of the Twelfth.
+On Friday night, hundreds of bonfires were lit to mark Eleventh night - a tradition observed by many unionist communities on the eve of the Twelfth.

-The bonfires commemorate the actions of King William III's supporters in 1690, who lit fires across the countryside to welcome and guide him to the battle site.
+The bonfires commemorate the actions of King William III's supporters in 1690, who lit fires across the countryside to welcome him and guide him to the battle site.

-Most Eleventh Night bonfires pass without incident, but some are controversial due to their height or location, or because they contain symbols considered offensive.
+Most Eleventh night bonfires pass without incident, but some are controversial due to their height or location, or because they contain symbols considered offensive.

 This year a bonfire in south Belfast caused concern because of the presence of asbestos on the site, and the fact it was close to an electricity substation which supplies power to two nearby hospitals.